xkdcc/RemoteExcelMgt/README.md

 ##SYNOPSIS

-To remote update team's LOC_Machines_List.xls.<br>
+To remote update team's LOC_Machines_List.xls.
 Of course, you can have a try on any other Excle file.

 ##REQUIREMENTS